jkasun/the-tank-game/Section02/readme.md

 `npm run watch`

-Then open up `index.html` in any browser which supports ES6 syntax and enjoy.
+Then open up `index.html` in any browser which supports ES6 syntax.